-- BIB 3313 Preacher and His Work.
+BIB 3313 Preacher and His Work.
 An introduction to the special work of the preacher in relationship to both God and man.
 Particular attention is paid to Paul's instructions to preachers in I and II Timothy and Titus.
-Alternate years, Fall 1980. - BIB 3372 Oral Interpretation of Biblical Literature.
+Alternate years, Fall 1982.

+BIB 3372 Oral Interpretation of Biblical Literature.
 Develops an awareness of Biblical literary types and techniques of effective oral reading.
 Special attention to analysis and understanding of the material.
 Same as SPE 372.
-Alternate years, Winter 1982.
+Alternate years, Winter 1984.

 - BIB 3413 Missionary Principles.
 A study of the motives, theories, and practices related to both foreign and domestic mission work.
 Emphasis on the indigenous church, crosscultural communication, church growth theory, and the role of the local church in the missionary enterprise.
-Alternate years, Winter 1981. - BIB 3513 Principles of Christian Education.
+Alternate years, Winter 1983. - BIB 3513 Principles of Christian Education.
 An overview of the entire education program of the local church including teacher training and curriculum.
-Fall 1980. - BIB 4371, Evaluated Field Experience.
+Alternate years, Winter 1984. - 72, 73 Evaluated Field Experience.
 Opportunity for learning through practical experience.
 Acceptable activities for credit may include preaching, religious education, and personal evangelism.
+Summer.

-Summer. - Seminar in Practical Ministry.
+BIB 4381 Seminar in Practical Ministry.
 Accompanying internship, course is designed to remedy students' deficiencies, and to provide opportunities for students to explore possible ministerial specialties and to make a synthesis of the knowledge from other courses through class projects.
 Fall.